tinko26/ao/docs/environment/struct.md

 char * pc = &x.member_c;
 ```

-... we can retrieve a pointer to the object.
+... one can retrieve a pointer to the object.

 ```c
 compound_t * px = ao_containerof(pc, compound_t, member_c);